-This window retrieves information about the stack size and placement from the definition of the sections holding the stacks made in the linker configuration file.
-The sections are described in the IAR C/C++ Development Guide for ARM.

-For applications that set up the stacks using other mechanisms, it is possible to override the default mechanism.
-Use one of the C-SPY command line option variants, see --proc\stack\stack, page 493.
+This window retrieves information about the stack size and placement from the definition in the linker configuration file of the sections holding the stacks.
+The sections are described in the LAR C/C++ Development Guide for ARM.
+For applications that set up the stacks using other mechanisms, you can to override the default mechanism.
+Use one of the C-SPY command line option variants, see --proc stack stack, page 501.